Metachronal swimming: Significance

 Ecologically and economically important crustaceans such as copepods, krill, shrimp, crayfish, and lobsters use metachronal swimming for locomotion.
-Using this technique, animals propel significant portion of earth's aquatic biomass.
+Using this technique, animals propel a significant portion of earth's aquatic biomass.
 As an example, the biomass of a sole metachronally swimming species, the Antarctic krill Euphausia superba, is more than the total adult human biomass.
 Moreover, this technique is important from biomechanics point of view because it has been adapted to perform extreme swimming actions.
 The highest animal acceleration of 200 m/s^2, for example, belongs to the escape jump of the copepod Calanus finmarchicus.
 On the other hand, Antarctic krill uses metachronal swimming to efficiently migrate distances up to 10 km per day.

-It is believed that, during power stroke appendages are subject to drag which creates forward thrust, during the recovery stroke appendages are folded towards body to reduce the drag.
+It is believed that during the power stroke appendages are subject to drag which creates forward thrust, while during the recovery stroke appendages are folded towards body to reduce the drag.
 Furthermore, back-to-front swimming pattern is thought to be more efficient than front-to-back or synchronous pattern.